-As of the date of this post, from about 140 user reviews on Amazon, 75% of people gave the Storm headlamp 5 stars and 89% 4 stars or more!
+As of the date of this post, from about 140 user reviews across multiple sites, 75% of people gave the Storm headlamp 5 stars and 89% 4 stars or more!
 That's pretty impressive scoring and from my own personal experience with it, I am not surprised, I score it highly myself.

 Pros and Cons

 - Very reasonable price and value for money

 - Very bright with multiple lamp functions: main beam, proximity beam, red and green night vision lights, strobe, etc.

 - Easy operation through light options via one main power button

 - Full brightness does eat the batteries relatively quickly

 - Tap function not easy to use with gloves

 The Black Diamond Storm Headlamp Features Summary

 - One QuadPower LED and one DoublePower white LED emit up to 250 lumens on max setting